 Passenger Transport Executive Group

 In the United Kingdom, passenger transport executives (PTEs) are local government bodies which are responsible for public transport within large urban areas.
-They are accountable to bodies called integrated transport authorities (ITAs) which were formerly known as passenger transport authorities (PTAs) prior to 2008 and the Local Transport Act 2008.
+They are accountable to bodies called integrated transport authorities (ITAs), or where they have been formed, to combined authorities.

 Above text from Wikipedia is available under the CC-BY-SA license.